Nukesor/blog/content/telegram-file-ids/index.md

 +++

-One evening, when I was just writing good night to my SO, I noticed something terrible.
+One evening, when I was just texting my SO good night, I noticed something terrible.
 My favorite telegram bird stickers were no longer at the top of my suggested sticker list!

-Since you probably don't know yet, I wrote a telegram sticker bot to easily find and manage stickers in 2018 named [Sticker Finder](https://github.com/nukesor/sticker-finder) ([@stfi_bot](https://t.me/stfi_bot)).
+Since you probably don't know my projects yet, here some background info.
+I wrote a telegram sticker bot to easily find and manage stickers in 2018 named [Sticker Finder](https://github.com/nukesor/sticker-finder) ([@stfi_bot](https://t.me/stfi_bot)).
 By 2019 it was finished, polished, feature-rich and working like a charm.

 Among those features are: